-Centrally authorised medicinal products for human use ( red = withdrawn / not authorised; * = calculated or derived column; 'orphan', 'conditional' and 'paediatric indication 4.1' = current status, may change or may have changed).
+Medicinal products for human use (centralised procedure, red = withdrawn / not authorised, to show remove filter from column 'authorised'; * = calculated or derived column; 'orphan', 'conditional' and 'paediatric indication 4.1' = current status, may change or may have changed.
+Indications by presentation are separated by ' / '.)
 Perl regular expressions can be used, e.g. ^(?!.*diabetes).*$ to filter out diabetes.
-While re-ordering a column, do not use a filter in it.
+While re-ordering columns, do not use a filter.

 Imposed post-authorisation studies (specific obligation in case of a medicinal product with a conditional marketing authorisation, efficacy [PAES] or safety [PASS] study).
 Note there can be many errors due to information extraction: missing studies, erroneous descriptions, wrong due dates.
 Also note that completed studies are no more extractable.